MatiBrego/weatherapp/README.md

 I also made it using Typescript in an attempt to improve my knowledge of this language and of Javascript concepts in general.

-<u>Update</u>: I added the React framework and refactored code to improve ease of use and read.
+<u>Update</u>: I added the React framework and refactored the code to improve ease of use and read.

 ##Instructions